-Sister System’s mission is to bridge the gap between care-affected girls and mainstream society, by working alongside our ‘sisters’ to ensure they have the same opportunities everyone else has - at home, school, work and within our communities.
-We provide a pathway to break through the barriers and allow them to fulfil their potential and become socio-economically mobile.
-Our mission is to therefore demonstrate that we need to change how we work with care-affected children, and in doing so change the hearts and minds of local authorities and other services to provide the support these girls desperately need to improve their life chances.
-In doing so, we will not only demonstrate what a better model of support should look like, and that it can offer better outcomes for our beneficiaries, but it can ultimately reduce support required for the same girls as they become adults.
+Sister System’s mission is to bridge the gap between care-affected girls and mainstream society by working alongside our ‘sisters’ to ensure they have the same opportunities everyone else has whether at home, in school, at work, and within our communities.
+We provide a pathway to break through the many barriers faced by young women enabling them to fulfil their potential and become socio-economically mobile.
+Our mission is to therefore demonstrate that we need to change how we work with care-affected children, and in doing to change the hearts and minds of local authorities and other services to provide the support these girls desperately need to improve their life chances.
+In doing so, we will not only demonstrate what a better model of support should look like, and that it can offer better outcomes for our beneficiaries, but it can ultimately reduce the support required for the same girls as they become adults.

 Sister System was established in 2017 as an Open College Network (OCN) approved centre and charitable organisation seeking to establish a new model of working with girls and young women who have been affected by the care system.
 We work alongside young women aged 13-24 years old, providing an early intervention programme that aims to help them achieve a life free from abuse, with good positive mental health such that they are better equipped to engage in education and employment.
 Sister System does this by providing intensive therapeutic mentoring, nationally accredited qualifications, workshops, access to a community of other sisters and career coaching over a period of up to 9 years. we build in each of us self-belief and then build meaningful relationships with each other setting a foundation for empowerment building towards socio-economic stability and a community of support that exists outside of the confines of an organisation.

 We enable and empower these young women to value themselves and build lasting relationships in their personal lives, the workplace and within educational circles.

 Meet the team